Indivisibility and uniform computational strength: Uniform computable categoricity

 Both of the structures we focus on in this paper are uniformly computably categorical and so we will follow the above convention without further comment.
-That $\Q$ is uniformly computably categorical follows from the classical back-and-forth argument, which is effective.
-To see that $\Eqinf$ is uniformly computably categorical, for any presentation $\calA$ of $\Eqinf$, decompose any $n\in A$ as a pair $\ang{x,y}_\calA$ so that $n$ is the $y$th element of the $x$th distinct equivalence class, in order of discovery within the atomic diagram of $\calA$.
+That $\Q$ is u.c.c.\ follows from the classical back-and-forth argument, which is effective.
+To see that $\Eqinf$ is u.c.c., for any presentation $\calA$ of $\Eqinf$, decompose any $n\in A$ as a pair $\ang{x,y}_\calA$ so that $n$ is the $y$th element of the $x$th distinct equivalence class, in order of discovery within the atomic diagram of $\calA$.
 Then if also $m=\ang{z,w}_\calA$, we have that $n$ and $m$ are equivalent iff $x=z$, and $\ang{\cdot,\cdot}_\calA$ is uniformly $\calA$-computable.
 (This definition does not uniquely specify $\ang{\cdot,\cdot}_\calA$, but one can make some canonical choice.)
 If we take $\Eqinf$ to be computable and $\calA$ is a given copy of $\Eqinf$, without loss of generality with $E=A=\N$, then the map $\ang{x,y}_\calA \mapsto \ang{x,y}_\Eqinf$ is a uniformly $\calA$-computable isomorphism between $\calA$ and $\Eqinf$.

-As an aside, the problems corresponding to uniformly computably categorical indivisible structures seem to have some nice properties.
+The problems corresponding to u.c.c.\ indivisible structures enjoy several nice properties.
 For example, it is not hard to see that the indivisibility and strong indivisibility problems of such a structure must be Weihrauch equivalent.
 There is also the following easy observation: